 - Pinch of all-spice (optional) - if you like a bit of a play on sweet and savory flavors, all-spice complements traditional savory Greek seasonings of Mediterranean oregano and thyme extremely well.
 However, don't feel like you need to go buy a whole new tin of spice just for a pinch unless you plan to use it in other things.

-I typically eat my gyro burgers on low FODMAP gluten-free hamburger buns like Udi's Gluten-Free Classic Hamburger Buns.
-Just remember that when it comes to gluten-free bread and buns that gluten-free doesn't always equal low FODMAP.
+I typically eat my low FODMAP gyro burgers on low FODMAP gluten-free hamburger buns like Udi's Gluten-Free Classic Hamburger Buns.
+Just remember that when it comes to gluten-free bread and buns: gluten-free doesn't always equal low FODMAP.
 Check the product labels for high FODMAP ingredients.

-If you can't find a suitable gluten-free bun, there are bun alternatives such as lettuce (green leaf or butter lettuce work well), tomato slices, and eggplant slices (low FODMAP for up to 1 cup/serving according to Monash University's Low FODMAP Diet App).
+If you can't find a suitable low FODMAP gluten-free bun, there are bun alternatives such as lettuce (green leaf or butter lettuce work well), tomato slices, and eggplant slices (low FODMAP for up to 1 cup per serving according to Monash University's Low FODMAP Diet App).

 What can I eat my low FODMAP Gyro burgers with?